Skip to content

 These surfactant-powered detergents are so effective that they can be made pH neutral, so they never soften finishes.
 Polyurethane is very durable, but acids, alkalis, and abrasives can still damage it.

-Cleaners that use acids like vinegar claim to be gentle but actually soften and dissolve finishes like polyurethane and stone sealants, so it is best to stick to surfactant-based formulas whenever working with any coated surface.
+Wood furniture cleaners that use acids like vinegar claim to be gentle but actually soften and dissolve finishes like polyurethane and stone sealants, so it is best to stick to surfactant-based formulas whenever working with any coated surface.

 Cleaning rags have also gotten a major upgrade since back in the day.